Rakell scores twice as Ducks beat Maple Leafs 5-2

 ANAHEIM, Calif.
+(AP) -- The Anaheim Ducks found their missing offense during the bye week.

-(AP) -- Rickard Rakell scored twice, Jonathan Bernier made 37 saves and the Anaheim Ducks returned from their bye week with a 5-2 win over the Toronto Maple Leafs on Friday night.
+Rickard Rakell scored twice, Jonathan Bernier made 37 saves and the Ducks returned from their break with a 5-2 win over the Toronto Maple Leafs on Friday night.

 Sami Vatanen and Jakob Silfverberg also scored to help the Ducks get their third straight win at home and maintain a two-point lead over Calgary for third in the Pacific Division.
 Patrick Eaves added an empty-net goal with 1:14 remaining for his first since being acquired from Dallas.

+Chris Wagner did the hard work setting it up.
+Wagner was able to power through Alexey Marchenko's check at the blue line and skate past him to feed Rakell for the one-timer.

+''For some, it might just look like he's lucky, but if everybody could do it, everybody would score a lot of goals,'' Silfverberg said. ''He's just having really good timing and coming in with speed to those crucial areas.''

-Nazem Kadri scored on the power play, Zach Hyman added his ninth goal of the season and Curtis McElhinney made 31 saves as the Maple Leafs dropped their fifth in a row.
+Kadri scored his 26th of the season and 11th on the power play, Zach Hyman added his ninth goal of the campaign and Curtis McElhinney made 31 saves as the Maple Leafs dropped their fifth in a row.

 Toronto went winless on its three-game California trip and has won just two of its last 10 away from Air Canada Centre.

-Ducks coach Randy Carlyle unsuccessfully challenged the play, claiming that Auston Matthews was offside at the start of the sequence leading to Hyman's goal, but the video replay was inconclusive.

-Vatanen scored 1:19 into the third, and Ryan Getzlaf assist gave him five points in his last five games.
+''Coming away with one point on this trip is obviously disappointing,'' Maple Leafs defenseman Matt Hunwick said. ''We have a lot of ground to make up.''

+Bernier acknowledged some personal satisfaction in winning his first game against his former team after being traded from Toronto to Anaheim last July.

-NOTES: Toronto G Frederik Andersen, who spent his first three seasons with the Ducks before being traded to the Maple Leafs last June, did not play in his return to Anaheim.
-Andersen has sat out the second night of Toronto's last five sets of back-to-back games. ...
-Ducks G John Gibson missed his third consecutive game with a lower-body injury. ...
-Anaheim is 1 for 33 on the power play in its last 11 games.
+There was no such opportunity for satisfaction by Toronto's Frederik Andersen, who spent his first three seasons with the Ducks before being traded to the Maple Leafs last June.
+He did not play in his return to Anaheim and has sat out the second night of Toronto's last five sets of back-to-back games.

+NOTES: Ducks G John Gibson missed his third consecutive game with a lower-body injury. ...
+Anaheim is 1 for 33 on the power play in its last 11 games. ...
+Toronto's league-best power play has now scored 25 goals on the road with the man advantage.

 UP NEXT